Key takeaways

 5 essential features for a mental health app

-Set of functions for your mental health app depends on its type and goals.
-If you work on a mood tracker, you would prioritize a feelings checker and a dashboard with all data.
-If you create a meditation app, you will probably focus on content and the navigation through it.
+The set of functions for your mental health app depends on its type and goals.
+If you work on a mood tracker, you would prioritize a feelings checker and a dashboard with all the data.
+If you create a meditation app, you will probably focus on the content and navigation.

 📝 Sign up

 You need to ask a user to share some information before they start using the app.
-For mental health platforms, registration is a must, because user experience there is connected with achieving certain goals.
+For mental health platforms, registration is a must because the user experience is connected with achieving certain goals.
 For example, meditate 10 days in a row or have 5 sessions with the therapist.
-To make sure users achieve desired results, they need to fill in a questionnaire about expectations and objectives.
+To help users achieve desired results, they need to fill in a questionnaire about expectations and objectives.

-Signing up is usually the first step of user experience.
-Therefore it should be simple, intuitive, and straightforward.
+Signing up is usually the first step of the user experience.
+Therefore, it should be simple, intuitive, and straightforward.
 You can also add alternative sign-up options, like social media accounts.

 👨💻 Therapist profile